cha7ta/responsive-table/README.md

 # responsive-table
-Responsive table for device and mobile
+Responsive table for Desktop and mobile devices
 # Usage